lexicHQ/docs/natural-language-processing.md

 npm install --save recime-nlp-provider
 ```

-Make a text request to it and it will return you the entites you have defined for an expression:
+Make a text request to it and it will return you the entites you have defined for an expression.
+Copy and paste the following code to your `main.js`:

 ```javascript
 import Ext from 'recime-bot-extension';